huangli712/ACFlow/docs/src/man/impl.md

 ## Tests and Examples

 Forty tests and four tutorials are also shipped with the ACFlow toolkit.
-Their source codes are placed in the `acflow/test` and the `acflow/tutor` folders.
+The source codes for internal tests are placed in the `acflow/test` folder, while those for tutorials are saved in the `acflow/tutor` folder.
 See `acflow/test/test.md` and `acflow/tutor/tutor.md` for more details.